-The standard of education in Kuala Lumpur is generally good and expat parents should not struggle to find a suitable school for their children.
+The quality of education in Kuala Lumpur is generally high and expat parents should not struggle to find a suitable school for their children.
 Most expat parents opt for international schools, preferring a familiar curriculum taught in the family's home language.

 Public schools in Kuala Lumpur

-Public schools can be attended free of charge by both expats and local children.
-The quality of education varies but is generally considered to be good.
-However, in public schools, teaching is in Malay, Tamil or Cantonese.
+Public schools are free of charge for Malaysian residents.
+The quality of education varies but is generally considered to be adequate.
+Expats should note that in public schools, teaching is in Malay, Tamil or Cantonese.
 Unless the family already speaks one of these languages, or the expat child is young enough to still pick it up easily, this is a deal-breaker for most expats, who rather opt to send their children to a private or international school instead.
 Bureaucratic obstacles can also play a role in this decision.